Intervention

 6 Jul, 2022

 Many people can identify when they depend physically on a substance or drug.
-Still, it is far harder to objectively evaluate one’s own emotional or mental state regarding an addiction.
-Often called a psychological addiction rather than a psychological dependence, there is a distinct difference between addiction and dependence.
+But recognizing its emotional and mental grip is much trickier.
+The term psychological addiction is used more often instead of psychological dependence, but it’s important to know there is a distinct difference between addiction and dependence.

 Addiction is an identifiable mental disorder that centers around substance use despite potential negative consequences and outcomes.
 It is made up of mental and physical aspects that are often very difficult to separate and can be a very complex condition.